cesarcode-init/google-search-clone/README.md

 <p><img align="center" src="https://github.com/cesarcode-init/google-search-clone/blob/main/demo.gif" alt="google search clone demonstration" width="500" height="500" /></p>

 > Note that to change the light mode, navigate to `Settings > Personalisation > Colours` where you can toggle and `choose your colour`.

+## Prerequisites

+Before getting started, it is required to download & install the following:

+- [Nodejs](https://nodejs.org/en/download/) LTS or current version works fine.
+It must be above version 14.

 ## Getting Started